git4dcc/RTB_D97/README.md

   - fast firmware update on main tracks via DCC-R

 # Hardware
-The software is compiled to run on a AVR64DA32 micro controller.
+The software is compiled to run on a AVR64DA32 micro controller with the following pinout.
+Of course, the cpu will need some supporting circuitry such as power supply, voltage dividers or level shifters to become a fully functional DCC decoder.

 <img src="supplemental/images/D97_pinout.jpg">